Heroin addiction is highly treatable. Proven treatments include medication, behavioral therapy, and supplemental holistic therapies.

 Heroin Effects On the Opioid Crisis

-In 2019, more than 14,000 people in the U.S. died from overdoses involving heroin.3 Many people who become addicted to opioid medications such as OxyContin and Vicodin will eventually use heroin when they can no longer obtain these drugs from a doctor or other sources.3 Prescription opioid use is the leading cause of eventual addiction to heroin.1,3
+While heroin continues to contribute to the number of overdose deaths annually, in 2024, provisional data from the Centers for Disease Control found that heroin related overdose deaths dropped by 33.3% in 2023.
+Many people who become addicted to opioid medications such as OxyContin and Vicodin will eventually use heroin when they can no longer obtain these drugs from a doctor or other sources.3 Prescription opioid use is the leading cause of eventual addiction to heroin.1,3

 Heroin is used in several different ways.
 Pure heroin, which originates from South America and Southeast Asia, is snorted or smoked.4 Black tar heroin, produced mainly in Mexico, is usually dissolved and injected into veins or under the skin.
-4 The dark color of this sticky substance results from impurities left behind by crude processing.
+4 The dark color of this sticky substance is a result of impurities left behind by crude processing.
 Some people mix heroin with other drugs, such as cocaine, in a practice known as piggybacking or speed-balling.1

 The effects of opioid medications on the body are chemically similar to those of heroin.1 Prescription opioids are never meant to be used longer than a few weeks to treat acute pain.
-The U.S. Drug Enforcement Administration classifies many prescription opioids at high risk for misuse, which can lead to physical dependence and addiction.3 The risk of becoming addicted to opioid medications is almost identical to the risk of becoming addicted to heroin.2
+The U.S. Drug Enforcement Administration classifies many prescription opioids as high-risk for misuse, which can lead to physical dependence and addiction.3 The risk of becoming addicted to opioid medications is almost identical to the risk of becoming addicted to heroin.2

 Heroin Side Effects and Dangers